Metastatic breast cancer to the brain

 What causes brain metastasis?

-Right now, doctors don’t know exactly how breast cancer cells travel to the brain and begin to grow.
+Right now, doctors don’t know exactly how breast cancer cells spread to the brain and begin to grow.
 The small blood vessels in the brain have a protective inner lining known as the blood-brain barrier, which keeps harmful toxins from getting into the brain.
 How breast cancer cells break through this barrier isn’t well understood.
 But it is the subject of ongoing research.
 Some researchers believe certain genetic pathways may help breast cancer cells cross through the blood-brain barrier to cause brain mets.

 Who gets brain metastasis?